-Note: VA policy requires that end-user passwords be changed on a regular basis.
+Note: VA policy requires that end-user passwords be changed on a regular basis (i.e., every 90 days).
 Because of this, it is recommended to use the special user VHAvv\VHAxxxIA for this purpose, since the password of this special user should be set up so that it does not expire.
-In either case, when the password of this user is changed, be sure to update this setting accordingly.
-Otherwise, background processes will no longer have access to networked disk shares.
+In either case, when the password of this user account is changed, be sure to update this setting accordingly.
+Otherwise, background processes of the Caché system will no longer have access to networked disk shares.